Is December busy in your hair or beauty business?

 Put time aside now to take photos and forward schedule for busy December days when you won’t have time.

-- Behind the scenes shots of the team decorating your salon, clinic or spa.
+- Behind the scenes Reels, Stories and videos of the team decorating your salon, clinic or spa for Christmas.

 - Clients enjoying festive cocktails, cakes and chocolates whilst being pampered.

-Don’t forget to always get clients’ permission, and tell them you’d like to use it on Facebook.
+Don’t forget to always get clients’ permission, and tell them you’d like to use it on your salon social.

 I love this photo from Rockcliffe Hall Spa of Santa scheduled for Christmas Eve.
 It’s fun, promotes the brand and importantly could easily be staged weeks in advance.

-13. Showcase beauty and hair gift ideas on Facebook
+#13.
+Showcase beauty and hair festive gift ideas on salon social

-Promote your retail packs, candles and other seasonal goodies with photos taken in salon for that personal touch.
-Always include prices, an image and sizes.
+Promote your hair and beauty gift packs, Christmas candles and other seasonal goodies with photos taken in salon for that personal touch.

 Act fast or miss out:

 And don’t forget to promote your Gift Cards on your social media.
-A link post to your website gift voucher page ticks all the Facebook salon marketing boxes.
+A link post to your website gift voucher page ticks all the salon social media marketing boxes.

 I run through my top promotional ideas for selling Gift Cards in this blog post.